 In addition to the rate increase review, Mr. Schrag stated that the other big question is how the core functions of the distribution utility will or can build-off of the existing energy efficiency programs structure.
 There is a clear intersection with energy efficiency around performance incentives and how they can encourage the utility to change its core functions and evolve.
 However, the exact incentive structure has yet to be determined.
 The DPUC will be sure to keep the Council updated on progress made within both dockets.
 Lastly, Mr. Schrag added that there is a lot happening at the moment, and it is extremely important that on-going communication between the C-Team, OER, DPUC and National Grid be maintained.

-Mr. Osada expressed his concerns that an increase to the SBC can equate to the $30+M in savings that the DPUC has found in the base rate proposal.
+Mr. Osada expressed his concern that the 2019 SBC price increase in the three year plan can equate to $30 million which would offset the DPUC’s $30+ million reduction.
+Therefore, a reasonable cap on the SBC would be reasonable.

 Chairman Powell stated that both dockets have a lot of cost-benefit considerations.
 However, the less energy we use (the more energy efficiency we do), the less we need to buy higher cost alternatives.